Haji Khan: Background

 He was third son of Haji Chalabi Khan.
 He started a rebellion when his younger brother Jafar was killed by his nephew Muhammad Husayn Khan.
 He fled to a remote island where Alazani flew into Kura and set a rebel movement.
 He was allied to Ibrahim Khalil khan of Karabakh, Arash Mahal beys, Haji Chalabi's cousin Haji Rasul and other nobility members who were feeling grudge of because of the recent execution.
-When Muhammad Husayn sent his son Muhammad Hasan in seeking negotiation, Abdulqadir imprisoned him and sent to Karabakh ruler Ibrahim Khalil for execution.
+When Muhammad Husayn sent his son Muhammad Hasan in seeking negotiation, Abdulaziz imprisoned him and sent to Karabakh ruler Ibrahim Khalil for execution.

 Reign

-Haji Abdulqadir usurped the throne when he ambushed his niece in 1780 along with 70 men and invaded the khan's house; capturing him while killing his son Ahmad.
-Muhammad Husayn was forced to resign between 22–29 August and subsequently killed.
+Haji Abdulaziz usurped the throne when he ambushed his niece in 1780 along with 70 men and invaded the khan's house, capturing him while killing his son Ahmad.
+Muhammad Husayn was forced to resign between 22 and 29 August and subsequently killed.

-After three years, his relation with Ibrahim Khalil khan deteriorated, who in turn sent Muhammad Hasan - who was not executed but kept as hostage - to conquer Shaki.
+After three years, his relationship with Ibrahim Khalil khan deteriorated, who in turn sent Muhammad Hasan – who was not executed but kept as hostage – to conquer Shaki.
 Muhammad Hasan khan invaded Shaki in December.
-While Abdulqadir fled to Shirvan Khanate.
-Nevertheless he was captured by Mustafa khan and handed over to Muhammad Hasan, who on 21 December 1783 killed Haji Abdulqadir khan along with his seven sons in revenge.
+While Abdulaziz fled to Shirvan Khanate.
+Nevertheless, he was captured by Mustafa khan and handed over to Muhammad Hasan, who on 21 December 1783 killed Haji Abdulaziz khan along with his seven sons in revenge.